wasp-lang/open-saas/docs/src/content/docs/index.md

 2. completely free to use and distribute
 3. comes with a ton of features out of the box!

-Try it out here: [OpenSaaS.sh](https://opensaas.sh) Check Out the Code: Open SaaS [GitHub Repo](https://github.com/wasp-lang/open-saas)
+Try it out here: [OpenSaaS.sh](https://opensaas.sh)
+Check out the Code: [Open SaaS GitHub Repo](https://github.com/wasp-lang/open-saas)

 ## What's inside?